 -

-Event merchandise with shaped fabric details.
+Event or brand merchandise with bold shaped fabric elements

 Printdoors Expert Views